leomrtns/phylobarcode/README.md

 It can then search for potential primers which can be used to amplify the operon.
 And it can be used to reconstruct the evolutionary history of the amplicons.

+## Documentation

+The documentation can be found in https://quadram-institute-bioscience.github.io/phylobarcode/

 ## Installation

 ### Requirements